Your notes, in your voice.

 NoteWright sits downstream of your AI scribe and rewrites its output to match how you actually document — your structure, your phrasing, your clinical reasoning density.
 Not a template.
 A learned representation of your style.

 Built by a practicing family physician for his own charts.
-Now preparing for release.
+Opening to early users in 2027 — join the list to be first in.

 The problem